 If your cat is eating grass every day or vomiting blood, there is definitely cause for concern.

-⚠️ Warming: Munching on grass every day might indicate problems in your pet’s digestive system.
+⚠️ Warning: Munching on grass every day might indicate problems with your cat’s digestive system.

-Note: When they are also vomiting blood, it is possible that they’ve ingested toxins, for example in the form of pesticides or other chemicals found outside.
-Should this be the case with your kitty, don’t hesitate and take her to the vet immediately!
+Note: If your cat is vomiting blood, it is possible that they’ve ingested toxins, possibly in the form of pesticides or other chemicals found outside.
+Should this be the case, don’t hesitate and take them to the vet ASAP!

 Even though your cat eating grass on occasion is generally no cause for concern, there are certain steps you should take to ensure your cat’s safety.

-If you have a garden which your cat has declared fair hunting ground, make sure it’s a cat-friendly garden:
+If you have a garden (a.k.a. your cat’s mini-empire) make sure it’s a cat-friendly one:

 - make sure not to use any insecticides or herbicides

-- check for any toxic plants that you might grow there (see below)
+- check for any toxic plants that might be growing there (more on that below)

-If your cat is used to roaming the whole neighborhood, it gets trickier to avoid pesticides and other dangers; don’t let them eat anything and everything!
+If your cat is used to roaming the whole neighborhood, it gets trickier to avoid pesticides and other dangers.
+A good tip?
+Don’t let them eat anything and everything they come across.

-Cat grass seeds, usually oat, barley or wheat, are available at the pet store.
-You can also grow it yourself in pots or outside – a five-star gourmet alternative to the greens sprouting next to busy roads or on dog-marked territory.
+Cat grass seeds, usually oat, barley or wheat, should be available at most pet stores.
+You can also grow it yourself in pots or outside – a fancy alternative to the greens sprouting next to busy roads or on dog-marked territory.